timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2020-06-24:
+# Objectives for Today 2020-06-25:

-- Try ripping apart the ImGuizmo time sequencer to bend it to my will.

-# Race night start 4:30-5:00pm ET!
-4 races!!!
+- Try hacking Cutscene Editor to add some form of support of editing keyframes.